 CalSupport PRO Update Notices

-All earlier versions will be obsolete after March 31, 2024.
-Results calculated by older programs will not be accurate in 2023 and reports generated will not be accepted in court.
+CalSupport PRO 2026 has new 2026 federal tax tables reflecting the latest published IRS information, updated California tax data and SDI rates for 2026, and implements the new IRS Schedule 1-A formulas for No Tax on Tips, No Tax on Overtime, Auto Loan Interest, and No Tax on Social Security.
+All earlier versions will be obsolete after March 31, 2027.
+Results calculated by older programs will not be accurate and reports generated will not be accepted in court.

 Registered users: the latest download will install over the earlier version without disturbing your data.
 Back up data first to be safe.